A Guide to Excellence Through Integrity

 Management personnel at every level are expected to set an ethical tone and to be role models for legal and ethical behavior in their departments.
 They should strive to create a departmental culture which promotes the highest legal and ethical behavior and encourages everyone in the department to voice concerns when they arise.

-Management personnel are required to ensure and verify that all employees attend appropriate compliance training at the university.
+Management personnel are required to verify that all employees and trainees complete any required compliance training at the university.

-It is the individual responsibility of each faculty and staff member to address ethical and/or compliance questions or concerns.
+Each employee and trainee has the responsibility to address ethical and/or compliance questions or concerns.
 Determining if you have an ethical or compliance issue can be complex.
 Follow the checklist below to determine if you have an ethical or compliance issue:

-- Does the action comply with The University of Texas Health Science Center at Houston’s policies and procedures?
+- Does the action comply with the university’s policies and procedures?

 - Is the action legal?